CW Brown Interviews Justin Clark

 CW Brown:How can people support you and be helpful to your cause?

 Justin Clark: Please follow me on Instagram and Twitter: @thedailyclark.
 Follow the Philosophical Atheism Facebook page: www.facebook.com/philosophicalatheism.
-With the podcast, please follow it on Soundcloud or subscribe on iTunes.
+With the podcast, please subscribe on iTunes, YouTube, and listen to new episodes at www.atheistallianceamerica.org.
 Leave me feedback there by liking episodes, writing a review, or sharing it with your friends.
 If you would like to email me, I can be reached at email@example.com

 CW Brown: Is there anything else that you would like to add?